'Perry Mason': Could Baby Charlie Dodson Still Be Alive?

 Also Read: 'Perry Mason' Reboot Premieres to Largest Audience for a New HBO Series Since 'Sharp Objects'

+Before “Chapter 5” I probably would have said that I don’t think it’s possible at all that an actual, honest-to-god resurrection could happen on “Perry Mason.”
+But after Sister Alice appeared to possibly heal a man who couldn’t walk, I’m now open to the possibility — the small possibility — that maybe she could actually do it.
+Maybe that baby is coming back to life.

+But, realistically, I’d say there’s about a one-percent chance of that happening.
+But I think this thread is important in some way to the big picture, so there are other ways this could play out that might appear like a resurrection to characters on the show.

-I don’t think anybody actually believes that “Perry Mason” is going to literally resurrect the dead baby at the center of all this.
-But I do think, instead, that the show could reveal in the last few episodes that baby Charlie never died in the first place.
+And in that vein, I think instead that the show could reveal in the last few episodes that baby Charlie never died in the first place.

 It’s not impossible to imagine.
 The kidnappers themselves were surprised when Charlie turned up dead.
 Detective Ennis (Andrew Howard), along with whoever else is involved in the conspiracy, could have replaced Charlie with a replacement body, a recently deceased baby perhaps.
 The parents would be so traumatized in the moment that they might miss any telltale signs that this is not Charlie.